ameisso/SACN-Module/README.md

 `/sacn` where first arg is the channel and second arg the value (only for universe 1)

 `/sacn/reload` to reload the sender
+`/sacn/reload ["192.168.2.254]` will reload the sender with a specific iface IP

 ##### forward sACN
 This module can forward sacn.
 So when it receives an OSC message from an application, sacn is updated